 1. Buying cryptocurrency can be tricky

 Cryptocurrency is decentralized digital money, so it’s not produced or controlled by any government or central banking industry.
 Therefore, you can’t just walk down to your local ATM, pop in your bank card and get physical bitcoins that you can use to buy a cup of coffee like you would with good old fashioned Canadian dollars.

 To buy cryptocurrency, you have to go online and set up a digital wallet.
 A digital wallet is essentially an online platform that lets you store your Bitcoin (or other digital currencies) so you can buy and sell them using dollars or whatever physical currency you might use.

 Once you have a digital wallet, you then head over to a “cryptocurrency exchange,” where you can buy, sell, and trade in the digital currency of your choice.

 Sounds simple, right?

 It turns out that many financial institutions don’t allow you to use their debit or credit cards to fund transactions that buy or sell cryptocurrency.
 All of these extra rules and regulations make converting your dollars into Bitcoin somewhat difficult.

-Thankfully, you can use your KOHO prepaid Visa card to purchase cryptocurrencies on most exchanges.
+Thankfully, you can use your KOHO prepaid Visa card to purchase cryptocurrencies with select merchants.
 This means that you can more easily invest all that money you saved up with your KOHO account into your favorite digital currency.

 Oh, and when you buy cryptocurrency using your KOHO prepaid Visa, you still earn all your great cash back benefits, just like you would if you were shopping online.